How Punitive Damages Work In Dram Shop Lawsuits

-Since Texas joined the United States, courts have allowed injured victims the opportunity to recover “exemplary,” or “punitive damages,” in cases where they can prove the one who caused the injury was grossly negligent.
-Throughout the years, Texas courts have given several reasons for assessing punitive damages against a defendant, a few of the most notable reasons include:
+Since Texas joined the United States, courts have allowed injured victims the opportunity to recover "exemplary," or "punitive damages," in cases where they can prove the one who caused the injury was grossly negligent.
+Over the years, Texas courts have given several reasons for assessing punitive damages against a defendant, a few of the most notable being:

-- To punish a defendant for their wrongful behavior, and as a result, ensure they don’t behave similarly in the future.
-A dangerous reality for many drivers on Texas roads is that several large corporate defendants can draft their business practices where they save more money by paying out huge settlements or judgments in a few personal injury or wrongful death cases instead of following their obligations of safety to the public.
-Due to the extremely large amount of compensation available through punitive damages, corporate defendants are effectively prevented from inappropriately budgeting unsafe financial practices.
+- To punish a defendant for their negligent behavior, and as a result, ensure they don't behave similarly in the future.
+A dangerous reality for many drivers on Texas roads is that large corporate defendants often conclude that paying out huge settlements or judgments in a few personal injury or wrongful death cases is more economical than fulfilling their obligations of safety to the public.
+Punitive damages help to move this calculus in a more socially responsible direction.

 - To send a message to other potential defendants in the industry.
-It’s important to note that punitive damages achieved against one defendant will most likely echo throughout the industry thus deterring others in the industry from doing the same thing.
-Thus, when a victim secures punitive damages against one defendant, this sends a message to other businesses who operate similarly to the punished defendant: Don’t do that.
-And as such, the end result is a safer society.
+It's important to note that punitive damages levied against one defendant will most likely echo throughout the industry, hopefully deterring other alcohol vendors from similar negligent behavior.
+With any luck, the end result is safer roads for all of us.

-In order to secure punitive damages in a dram shop claim, the injured victim need to not only provide evidence to establish traditional dram shop liability, they’ll also have to prove, with “clear and convincing evidence” that the establishment was “grossly negligent” by over-serving someone they knew or should have known) was intoxicated.
+In order to secure punitive damages in a dram shop claim, the injured victim needs to not only provide evidence to establish traditional dram shop liability, they'll also have to prove, by the legal standard of clear and convincing evidence that the establishment was grossly negligent in over-serving someone they knew or (reasonably should have known) was intoxicated.
 (This standard is higher than that of a typical civil case, the preponderance of the evidence standard.)

-Currently, Texas courts haven’t fully settled the issue of when and how bars can be liable for punitive damages.
-That doesn’t mean they can’t eventually settle on a set of standards, but there would have to be more requirements other than the standard “bar sells a guy too much alcohol and people got hurt as a result."
-Some of the scenarios we could foresee a court allowing punitive damages against a bar would likely be:
+Currently, Texas courts haven't fully settled the issue of when and how bars can be liable for punitive damages.
+That doesn't mean they can't eventually settle on a set of uniform standards, but there would have to be more requirements other than "a bar sold a guy too much alcohol and people got hurt as a result."
+Some of the scenarios under which we could foresee courts assessing punitive damages against a bar might include:

-- A bar that routinely sells alcohol to minors or underage drinkers.
-Consistently flouting the hard-and-fast laws against selling alcohol to minors could inflame a jury that the bar wasn’t just somewhat negligent but more pernicious.
+- The bar routinely sells alcohol to minors or underage drinkers.
+Consistently flouting the hard-and-fast laws against selling alcohol to minors could lead a jury to conclude that the bar's negligence reached the extreme level meriting punitive damages.

 - Purposefully placing drunk patrons behind the wheel.
-We’ve seen cases where bar employees, annoyed by the person they made intoxicated, literally put the patron in their car, turn the car on, and send the drunk on his way.
+We've seen cases where bar employees, annoyed by the person they made intoxicated, literally put the patron in their car, turned the car on, and sent the drunk on his way.

-To get the information necessary to prove this up in court, you’ll need an attorney who is skilled in dram shop investigations.
-Grossman Law Offices has conducted more of these cases than any firm we’re aware of in Texas.
+To get the information necessary to prove this level of negligence in court, you'll need an attorney who is skilled in dram shop investigations.
+Grossman Law Offices has conducted more such investigations than any firm we're aware of in Texas.
 We begin by searching public records for prior dram shop actions against the bar in question.
 We then depose eyewitnesses at the scene to get a clear view of what transpired.
 Then, we get testimony from toxicologists to show just how intoxicated the patron was, as well as testimony from safe alcohol sales consultants to prove how negligent the bar was.

-Once we’ve got the evidence, the success or failure of your claim comes down to your attorneys’ ability to explain to a jury why the bar or restaurant deserves to be punished.
+Once we've got the evidence, the success or failure of your claim comes down to your attorneys' ability to explain to a jury why the bar or restaurant deserves to be punished.

 Our dram shop attorneys are here to help.

-For more information about securing punitive damages in a dram shop injury claim and for answers to all of your questions from one of the award-winning attorneys at Grossman Law Offices in Dallas, TX.
-We encourage you to give us a toll-free call any time, day or night, at (855) 326-0000 for free consultation.
+For more information about securing punitive damages in a dram shop injury claim, and for answers to all of your questions about these claims from one of the award-winning attorneys at Grossman Law Offices, we encourage you to give us a toll-free call any time, day or night, at (855) 326-0000.

 Related Articles for Further Reading: